 III.
 Filing a Request for an Academic Grievance Hearing

 A. If problems arise in the relationship between instructor and student, they should attempt to resolve them in informal, direct discussions.
 If the problem remains unresolved, they should consult the unit administrator.
 If the problem remains unresolved, the student may file a request for a grievance hearing.
+A grievance hearing will not be scheduled until a good-faith effort to resolve the issue informally has been made.

 IV.
 Judicial Procedures

-D. The adjudication of grievances and complaints should proceed in a timely manner, as described below.
+C. The adjudication of grievances and complaints should proceed in a timely manner, as described below.

 4. Within five class days of being established, the hearing board shall review the request for a complaint/grievance hearing to determine whether it meets the requirements established by this Article.
 If it does, the chair of the hearing board shall invite a written response from the respondent.
 After considering the submitted documents, the hearing board shall: